Decoding rank metric Reed-Muller codes: Decoding --Reed-Muller codes

 \begin{exa} Let $\textbf{n} = (3,3)$ and $r = 1$.
 Then minimum rank distance $d = 6$.
-The furthest unknown coefficient is $f_0^{1}$.
-We illustrate below the method of recovering the coefficients $f_0^1$, $f_1^0$ and $f_0^0$.
-At each step, unknown coefficients are in black font.
+When starting the decoding process, the furthest unknown coefficient is $f_0^{1}$.
+To highlight the positions of the unknown coefficients $f_0^1$, $f_1^0$ and $f_0^0$, we put them in black font and the known ones in color.

 \end{exa}